1899 The Girl From Maxime's, one of Georges Feydeau's most sparkling farces, has its U.S. premiere at the Criterion Theatre.

 1990 Sandy, the canine companion of the title character in the original Broadway production of Annie, dies at the age of 16.
 Once an abused puppy, he was bought from the Connecticut Humane Society for $8 on the day he was to be put to sleep.
 The pooch, who was named for the part he played in the production, only missed 14 performances of the 2,377, having booked a Las Vegas gig with the show's original star Andrea McArdle.

-2015 Kyle Jean-Baptiste, who made history as the youngest actor and first African-American to play the role of Jean Valjean in Les Misérables on Broadway, dies at age 21 after falling from a fire escape.
+2015 Kyle Jean-Baptiste, who made history as the youngest actor and first African-American to play the role of Jean Valjean in Les Misérables on Broadway, dies at age 21.